Australia's magnificent oceans offer one of the world's ultimate wildlife encounters: swimming with wild dolphins.

 This wild dolphin encounter operates in the waters off Adelaide's favourite beachside town, Glenelg, just 20 minutes from the city centre.
 Hop on board Temptation in your supplied wetsuit, snorkel and mask, hang on to a flotation line, and wait for common and bottlenose dolphins to gather around to play, swimming around and beneath you.
 Thousands of dolphins call the Gulf St Vincent home, so dolphin sightings are virtually guaranteed.

-Two hours south of Perth, in the waters near Western Australia's premium wine region, Margaret River, you can swim with wild dolphins under the watchful eye of a marine biologist and volunteers from the Dolphin Discovery Centre.
+Two hours south of Perth, in the Bunbury Geographe region of Western Australia (just 1.5 hours north of the premium wine region of Margaret River), you can swim with wild dolphins under the watchful eye of a marine biologist and volunteers from the Dolphin Discovery Centre.
 Venture into the open waters of Koombana Bay, where the curious bottlenose dolphins usually choose to approach swimmers.
 As in all other locations, encounters rely on dolphins approaching swimmers of their own accord.

 Swim with dolphins on this remarkable tour of the Shoalwater Islands Marine Park, less than an hour’s drive south of Perth.
 The knowledgeable crew from Rockingham Wild Encounters has, over the years, befriended hundreds of local dolphins that call the area's sheltered bays and islands home.
 You may see mothers nursing calves, discover how dolphins use stingrays to catch their dinner or simply watch the boys showing off for the ladies.